DesperatePeter/starsector-advanced-weapon-control/README.md

 In Starsector, each Weapon has a so-called AutofireAIPlugin.
 When that weapon is on autofire, this plugin will make the decision where the weapon should aim and whether it should fire or not.

-When you first toggle the autofire mode of a weapon, this mod will extract the original AutofireAIPlugin (AKA the base/vanilla AI) from the weapon and store it in a new Plugin called the AdjustableAIPlugin.
+When you first toggle the autofire mode of a weapon, this mod will extract the original AutofireAIPlugin (AKA the base AI) from the weapon and store it in a new Plugin called the AdjustableAIPlugin.
 Additionally, it will create a new Plugin for every available autofire mode and also store it in the AdjustableAIPlugin.
 Then, whenever you toggle the autofire mode, the AdjustableAIPlugin will check whether the plugin corresponding to the selected mode is compatible with the weapon.